Atrufulgium/TH-Dungeons-4/BulletScriptCompiler/README.md

 Built-in functions
 ------------------

 These are all functions that communicate with the c# side of things.
 You can call these like a normal user-defined function.
-In the table below, `any` means that any type is allowed.
-Matrix-related functions must have properly sized arguments, and _usually_ return something of the same size.
 The `Many?` column denotes whether a function gets called for every attached object, or just once.

-The methods with both a float and matrix formulation _usually_ apply the float formula entry-wise to the matrix.
-As such, the matrix sizes should match.
+The methods with both a float and vetor formulation _usually_ apply the float formula entry-wise to the vector.
+As such, the vector sizes should match.

 Signature | Many? | Notes
 ----------|-------|------